 Caring for Lady Slippers isn’t terribly difficult.
 However, knowing a few things about orchid care can greatly increase the chance that your Lady Slippers will thrive for years to come.
 Here are a few of our top Lady Slippers and orchid care tips:

-- Like most orchids, Lady Slippers need moist soil.
+Like most orchids, Lady Slippers need moist media.
 Be careful not to over-water.
 This is one of the most common mistakes made by new orchid owners.

 Have questions about caring for Lady Slippers?
 Other questions about buying orchids for sale online?
 If so, we’d love to answer your questions.
 Give us a call today!